NullCascade/morrowind-mods/Memory Monitor/readme.txt

  ABOUT THIS MOD:
 =====================================================================================

- This simple mod provides an in-game alert if the current game is approaching the 4 GB memory limit.
+ This simple mod provides a fillbar on the interface, above the map.
+The bar shows how much memory Morrowind is using.
+A crash can be expected when the bar fills up.

+ When using large mod lists, this can be useful to monitor how at risk of a crash you are.

 =====================================================================================
  INSTALLATION: